hulksunil/Shoe_Store/README.md

 #### Edit

 The edit will place the values into the form so that they can be modified.
+The pictures will be placed into a different input

 After modifying the values and submitting the form, it will delete the entry and place a new one with the updated information at the end of the table.

 ### Choosing multiple pictures to upload